Discovering a New Species in Nevada

-This is the story of just one of thousands of new species described in 2016, but I think it illustrates the two main components of species discovery: Documenting biodiversity, and deciphering biodiversity.
+This is the story of just one of thousands of new species described in 2016, but I think it illustrates the two main components of species discovery: documenting biodiversity, and deciphering biodiversity.

 New species are often found in remote places like tropical mountains that require multiple day hikes to reach, but that does not mean we are finished documenting and discovering nature around us.
-Recently, 30 new species of flies were discovered in the city of Los Angeles The key is to get out, look, and document what you find.
+Recently, 30 new species of flies were discovered in the city of Los Angeles.
+The key is to get out, look, and document what you find.

 Field work can be a dirty and exhausting experience, but there is nothing quite like it!
 I am very grateful for the time I have been able to spend in the field and for the people who have accompanied me on my trips.
 Tens of thousands of insects have been collected and processed from the trips I have been on and have been placed in research collections and museums for future studies - and this is one of the outcomes of my graduate research that I am most proud about.

 This is where the natural history collections become invaluable.
-Collections, along with scientific publications, not only hold our vouchers from nature but also the academic andi ntellectual legacy of natural historians who came before us.
+Collections, along with scientific publications, not only hold our vouchers from nature but also the academic and intellectual legacy of natural historians who came before us.
 By comparing our unknown specimen to identified specimens we can begin to decipher the biodiversity we have documented.
 While external characters like size, color, and shape are very valuable, we often need to look at internal structures to verify the identity of many species.

 We certainly have much to still discover about the natural world around us.
 Discovering a new species has been one of the most exciting parts of my research.
-Even though this study including this new species has been published, my work is not done.
+Even though the study including this new species has been published, my work is not done.
 There are at least a dozen other new species from my collecting trips ranging from Oregon to Guatemala which are awaiting description, and many more out in the field just waiting for someone to come along and discover them!